 Here’s how to make these Seared Scallop Tacos:

-Seared Scallop Tacos with Corn Salad and Basil Oil
+Scallop Tacos with Corn Salsa and Basil Oil

 - 4 ears corn, husked

 - 1 medium yellow tomato, diced

 - 1/2 bunch chives, thinly sliced

 - 1 cup packed basil leaves (about a large bunch)

 - 1/2 lemon, juicen of